ssse-sig/laravel-h5p/README.md

 - Update the database using "ddl script .sql"

 ## To Do
+- Make the repository a composer package instead of a Laravel application
 - A config file which should contain:
 	- Paths
 	- Database tables names or prefixes